Cross-Dimensional Mathematics: A Foundation For STP/STA: Ring and Hyper Ring of Matrices

 Then similar to the decomposition result of hyper group, we have the following result.

-\begin{prp} Consider a hyper-ring $(R,+,\times)$ with the identity set of its addition hyper group as ${\bf e}=\{e_{\lambda}\;|\;\lambda\in \Lambda\}$. \begin{itemize} \item[(i)] If the addition $+$ and the product $\times$ of $R$ are consistent, then each $(R_{\lambda},+,\times)$ is a ring, called the component ring of the hyper-ring $(R,+,\times)$ . \item[(ii)] In addition to (i), if the equivalence is consistent with the operators, then the operators over quotient space can be defined properly by
+\begin{prp} Consider a hyper ring $(R,+,\times)$ with the identity set of its addition hyper group as ${\bf e}=\{e_{\lambda}\;|\;\lambda\in \Lambda\}$. \begin{itemize} \item[(i)] If the addition $+$ and the product $\times$ of $R$ are consistent, then each $(R_{\lambda},+,\times)$ is a ring, called the component ring of the hyper ring $(R,+,\times)$ . \item[(ii)] In addition to (i), if the equivalence is consistent with the operators, then the operators over quotient space can be defined properly by

 Therefore, the quotient space becomes a ring, called the equivalence ring. \end{itemize} \end{prp}